 If, like me, you dream of finding a hoard of railway posters languishing forgotten in a disused attic, the following blog post may prove too much to bear.
-For that is exactly what happened earlier this year when a lady contacted me out of the blue to say that she and her partner had found rather a lot of old posters in the loft of her late father’s west London home, and would I like to take a look ?
+For that is exactly what happened earlier this year when a lady contacted me out of the blue to say that she had found rather a lot of old posters in the loft of her late father’s home, and would I like to take a look ?
 The discovery turned out to be a stunning collection of over 170 railway posters and original publicity artworks, together with boxes of ephemera and official photographs, dating from the 1930s to the early ‘Sixties.

 Jersey, Adrian Allinson, 1947